 Online engineering degrees—especially those that are part-time—allow you to keep yourself plugged into your work and industry—all while learning.
 No need to relocate.
 No need to pause your career.
 As long as you are dedicated, pace yourself, and are able to balance the bandwidth of work-life-study, an online engineering degree is worth the investment and returns high ROI for your time and tuition.

 According to the U.S. Bureau of Labor Statistics, “civil engineers, mechanical engineers, and architectural and engineering managers, for example, had median wages that were between 9 and 13 percent more for workers who had a master’s degree compared with those of workers who had a bachelor’s degree.”
 If you were making $80,000 with a bachelor’s, that means your salary—on average—could be bumped up to roughly $90,400, if not more.

-It’s also important to note, that some programs, like Johns Hopkins, the degree does not specify whether the degree was earned online or traditionally in the classroom.
+It’s also important to note that some programs, like Johns Hopkins, do not specify on the degree whether it was earned online or traditionally in the classroom.
 And the Johns Hopkins Engineering master’s program has been an established leader in online education for working professionals for 20 years.

 For a breakdown on what you can do with certain degrees and whether or not they are worth it, check out some of our blog posts:

 - What Can You Do With a Master’s in Computer Science?

 - What Can You Do With a Master’s in Electrical Engineering?